00sapo/selecting_samples_for_perceptual_tests/README.md

 In 'contardo' there is a state-of-art method for solving the *p-dispersion* problem.

-In the root directory there is my code for a non mathematically-proven clustering approach to the same problem (much more efficient but much less effective).
+In the root directory there is my code for a non mathematically-proven clustering approach to the same problem (much more efficient and much more effective).
 Note that my approach seems to be better here, but I don't really understand why: it seems that the Contardo's code is not suitable for this case.